celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

   * MINOR version when you add functionality in a backwards compatible manner, and
   * PATCH version when you make backwards compatible bug fixes.

-Changes to core smart contracts are made via on-chain governance, approximately four times a year.
+Changes to core smart contracts are made via on-chain Governance, approximately four times a year.
 When a release is made, **all** smart contracts from the release branch that differ from the deployed smart contracts are released, and included in the **same** governance proposal.

 ### Mixins and libraries
 Mixin contracts and libraries are considered part of the contracts that consume them.
 When a mixin or library has changed, all contracts that consume them should be considered to have changed as well, and thus the contracts should have their version numbers incremented and should be re-deployed as part of the next smart contract release.